gajdipajti/mikrotik-certified-padawan/README.md

 ## Contribution

 Feel free to contribute.
 Knowledge and new insights are always welcome.
 If you know a better way, please share it.
-Three rules:
+Some rules:

-* Start with empty configuration.
+1. Start with empty configuration.
-* Share only working configuration.
+2. Share only working configuration.
-* Three with `/export terse`.
+3. Save configuration with `/export terse`.
+4. Use RouterOS 7.

+### Tools to use

 ## License / Re-use